This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Our tour allows the concerts to be interspersed with a gentle programme of walks and visits to see some of the finest art and architecture in the city.
 But there is also plenty of free time to relax and gather energies for the performances, and for individual exploration.

 The city has several fine museums, Mozart’s birthplace and later family home foremost among them.
-The city’s principal museum has been re-established in the Archbishop’s palace; the Panorama Museum with an 1829 painting of the city is not to be missed; the cliff-top Museum of Contemporary Art has a café with peerless views over the city.
+The DomQuartier complex is not to be missed, and includes the state rooms of the Residenz, an excellent picture gallery, the cathedral museum and that of St Peter; the cliff-top Museum of Contemporary Art has a café with peerless views over the city.

 Day 1

 Fly at c.
-12.30pm from London Heathrow to Salzburg (British Airways).
-Introductory lecture and dinner.
+10.00am from London Gatwick to Salzburg (British Airways).
+A private guided tour of the Mozarteum’s Autograph Vault, containing original letters and manuscripts is followed by an introductory lecture and dinner.

 Day 2